tlaukkan/webrtc-signaling/Readme.md

 ## Usage

-Your ID in the signaling server is created by taking SHA256 hash from the secret token you pass in the client constructor.
+Your ID in the signaling server is created by taking SHA256 hash from email + secret token you pass in the client constructor.

 ### Local test